 The Board has entered into agreements to lease an office space.
-The lease agreements qualify as other than short-term leases under GASB Statement No. 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.
+The lease agreements expired on June 30, 2023 qualified as an other than short-term leases under GASB Statement No. 87 and, therefore, was recorded at the present value of the future minimum lease payments as of the date of its inception.

-The first agreement was executed on August 2, 2019 to lease the southeast office space and requires 43 monthly payments of \$4,017.
-The second agreement was executed on June 3, 2020 to lease the northeast office space and requires 35 monthly payments of \$878.
-The terms for both lease agreements end on June 30, 2023.
-There are no variable payment components of the lease agreements.
+The first agreement commenced on December 1, 2019 to lease the southeast office space and requires 43 monthly payments of \$4,017.
+The second agreement commenced on August 1, 2020 to lease the northeast office space and requires 35 monthly payments of \$878.
+The terms for both lease agreements expired on June 30, 2023.
+There were no variable payment components of the lease agreements.
 The lease liability is measured at a risk-free discount rate of 0.25%, as no discount rate was specified in the lease.
-As a result of the lease, the Board has recorded a right-to-use asset with a net book value of \$58,587 at June 30, 2022.
-The right-to-use asset is discussed in more detail in the intangible asset section of this note.
+There was no long-term lease liability remaining as of June 30, 2023.
+The associated right-of-use asset is discussed in more detail in the intangible asset section of this note.